displague/metal-python/docs/DevicesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_device**
-> Device create_device(id, device)
+> Device create_device(id, create_device_request)

 Create a device

 Creates a new device and provisions it in the specified location.
 Device type-specific options are accepted.
 For example, `baremetal` devices accept `operating_system`, `hostname`, and `plan`.
 These parameters may not be accepted for other device types.
 The default device type is `baremetal`.

 ### Example